• Skip to primary navigation

 However, it’s essential to note that the availability of this tax credit depends on the specific Tesla model you select.
 For instance, the Model 3 Performance and Model Y Long Range qualify for the full $7,500 tax credit.

 State-level incentives also play a crucial role in making Teslas more affordable.
-For example, California offers $2,000 to $4,500 in rebates for buying a Tesla Model 3 or Model Y, determined by the buyer’s income.
-Additionally, California has implemented a $1,500 California Clean Fuel Reward for anyone registering a new electric vehicle in the state.
+For example, California offers $2,000 to $4,500 in rebates for buying a Tesla Model 3 or Model Y, which are determined by the buyer’s income.
+Additionally, California has implemented a $1,500 California Clean Fuel Reward for anyone registering a new electric vehicle.

 Used Tesla Market

-When considering whether you can afford a Tesla, it’s important to take a look at the used Tesla market.
+When considering whether you can afford a Tesla, looking at the used Tesla market is important.
 While buying a used Tesla does not qualify for federal rebates or incentives, it can be a more budget-friendly option than purchasing a brand-new one.
 Pre-owned Teslas typically have lower prices due to depreciation, and some excellent deals can still be found on used models.

 However, keep in mind that purchasing a used Tesla comes with its own set of considerations.
 For instance, the remaining battery life and potential warranties should be thoroughly examined.
 As for leased Teslas, it is important to note that any incentives or rebates would have been considered in the lease agreement and terms, affecting the overall cost and making it different from outright purchasing a new or used Tesla.

-In summary, understanding the different various tax incentives and rebates, along with exploring the used Tesla market, can help potential buyers determine whether they can afford a Tesla.
+In summary, understanding the various tax incentives and rebates and exploring the used Tesla market can help potential buyers determine whether they can afford a Tesla.
 While federal and state tax credits can significantly reduce the price of new Teslas, the used Tesla market offers budget-conscious buyers a viable alternative.

 See Related: Best Car Insurance for Electric Cars